Corporate Responsibility in Sub-Saharan Africa

 TechnoServe’s mission is to help entrepreneurial men and women in the developing world build businesses that create income, opportunity and economic growth.
 It overcomes market failures by providing expert advice, technical and business capacity building, and by opening markets for entrepreneurs’ goods and services.
 J.P.
 Morgan is supporting Technoserve’s key programme in the Nkomazi region in Mpumalanga province in South Africa – the Nkomazi Expanded Agribusiness Development Initiative (NEADi).
 The NEADi programme is a continuation of work that TechnoServe has been doing in the Nkomazi District since 2007.

 The initial grant from J.P.
 Morgan in 2008 was given to TechnoServe to support five entrepreneurial farming enterprises in the historically disadvantaged communities of the Nkomazi Municipality.
 The support assisted these businesses to create employment and develop agronomic and business skills.
 In 2011, funding from J.P.
-Morgan will support NEADi’s efforts to consolidate on learnings from the first phase of the programme and apply them to ensure the businesses from Phase I are self sustainable.
+Morgan was designed to support NEADi’s efforts to consolidate on learnings from the first phase of the programme and apply them to ensure the businesses from Phase I are self sustainable.
 Technoserve also aims to apply the learnings to a wider pool of emerging farmers in the area, thereby creating a critical mass of sustainable farmers in Nkomazi.